Mabelha/mastodon-app/README.md

 ### What's up with this name? ###

-Every mastodon needs a matodor to tame it.
-I liked the idea of following the vowels a-o-o.
-Sounds like a monkey in a fruit basket.
+Every mastodon needs a matador to tame it.
+I liked the idea of using the vowels (a-o-o) in the word Mastodon.
+That's why the app is called Matodor, it's not a typo ;-)

 ### Build it yourself ###